 Everlast Heavy Bag Gloves

-The features that make these gloves suitable are the padding distribution that protects the knuckles and fingers, the padding on the thumb, and most of all, the gripping bar on the palm.
 The larger padding swells the gloves to 9 ounces, almost as much as a boxing glove.
-The palm bar lets you rip haymakers on the bag without worrying too much.
+The palm bar lets you rip haymakers on the bag without worrying about hand soreness.

 Pros